kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Hypervisor.md

 # VM hypervisors
-A hypervisor is software that creates and runs VMs.
+A hypervisor is software that creates and runs VMs (Virual Machine Monitor).
 - A computer running a hypervisor is the *host machine*.
 - Each VM is a *guest machine*.